Ryan Rowland-Smith: Last years

-For 2015, Rowland-Smith left the United States, signing with the EDA Rhinos of the Chinese Professional Baseball League, located in Taiwan.
+In 2015, Rowland-Smith left the United States, signing with the EDA Rhinos of the Chinese Professional Baseball League, located in Taiwan.
 He appeared in nine games with the team, posting a 1–4 record and a 4.70 ERA in 46 innings.
 For winter 2015–16, Rowland-Smith pitched in one game for Gigantes del Cibao of the Dominican Winter League.
 After not pitching in 2016, Rowland-Smith signed with the Brisbane Bandits of the Australian Baseball League in January 2017.
-In four starts with the team, he won one game but had a 6.35 ERA.
-However, he was part of a Brisbane club which won its second consecutive ABLchampionship.
-Rowland-Smith planned to retire after the season once he had finished playing for Australia in the World Baseball Classic.
+In four starts, he won one game but had a 6.35 ERA.
+However, Brisbane won its second consecutive ABL championship.
+Rowland-Smith planned to retire after the season, once he had finished playing for Australia in the 2017 World Baseball Classic.

 International play

-Rowland-Smith represented his native Australia in multiple international tournaments throughout his career.
-He played for Australia in the 2004 Summer Olympic games, making four relief appearances, going 2–0 with a 1.23 ERA allowing only six hits and five walks while striking out 5.
-He helped the team to a silver medal.
-They made it to the championship game before falling to Cuba, 6–2.
+Rowland-Smith played for the Australia national team in multiple international tournaments.
+He pitched in the 2004 Summer Olympic games, going 2–0 with a 1.23 ERA allowing only six hits and five walks while striking out 5 in four relief appearances.
+He helped the team to a silver medal, losing in the championship game to Cuba, 6–2.
 Rowland-Smith's teammates on the Inland Empire 66ers paid close attention to the gold medal game, cheering on their teammate.

-At the start of the 2006 season, Rowland-Smith was added to the Australia national baseball team for the 2006 World Baseball Classic.
-However, he was unable to pitch in the Classic because of a sore elbow.
-Rowland-Smith once again represented Australia in the 2013 World Baseball Classic.
+Rowland-Smith was added to Australia's roster for the 2006 World Baseball Classic (WBC).
+However, he was unable to pitch in the tournament because of a sore elbow.
+He decided not to compete in the 2009 WBC to stay in spring training with the Mariners.
+Rowland-Smith once again represented Australia in the 2013 WBC.
 The team was eliminated after losing all three of its games in the first round.
+He pitched twice in relief, allowing 1 run in 1 2/3 innings.

-Before he retired, Rowland-Smith represented Australia one last time at the 2017 World Baseball Classic.
-First, he pitched with the team in the 2017 World Baseball Classic – Qualifier 1 from 11 to 14 February 2016.
+Before he retired, Rowland-Smith represented Australia one last time at the 2017 WBC.
+First, he pitched with the team in the qualifying tournament in February 2016, held in Australia.
+He hoped the tournament could spur a comeback to MLB.
 In Australia's second game of the qualifier (the first against South Africa), Rowland-Smith pitched three scoreless innings in relief of Warwick Saupold, allowing two hits and striking out three.
-Australia defeated the Philippines and South Africa twice to advance in the tournament.
+Australia won all three games on home soil, defeating the Philippines and South Africa twice to advance to the main WBC tournament.
 "On paper, as far as rosters go, we have the best roster, we have the most depth," he said of the team during the qualifier.
-It was Australia's fourth-straight World Baseball Classic qualified for, but they failed to advance past the first round, going 1–2 with a win over China and losses to Japan and Cuba.
+It was Australia's fourth-straight World Baseball Classic, but they failed to advance past the first round, going 1–2 with a win over China and losses to Japan and Cuba.
+In Rowland-Smith's only appearance, he served as a LOOGY, striking out Nori Aoki of Japan with the bases loaded in the top of the ninth inning.